Rawkto Rawhoshyo: Plot

 Swarnaja asks the police to look for the child's records in blood bank registers.
-They find out the address of an orphanage, but Sushil has already taken the boy, now named Porag (Shreeansh Sarkar), away by posing as a parent seeking to adopt him.
+They find out the address of an orphanage, but Sushil has already taken the boy, now named Porag, away by posing as a parent seeking to adopt him.
 Meanwhile, police manage to arrest one of Sushil's accomplices, an actress who posed as his wife at the orphanage, by tracking parcels of special homoeopathic medicines that Sushil used.
-This helps the police, Swarnaja and Babai to corner Sushil and another accomplice (Subhra Sourav Das) at a construction site.
+This helps the police, Swarnaja and Babai to corner Sushil and another accomplice at a construction site.
 In the ensuing chase, the culprits are arrested, but Babai falls to his death trying to help Porag.
 Porag is injured too, but recovers later.
 Swarnaja grieves over Babai's death, and some time later visits the orphanage to request custody of Porag.
 The orphanage in-charge reveals that it was Dr Burman who had handed the then-infant Porag to her, told her about the child's rare blood type, and begged her to keep all of this a secret.
 The orphanage, though, had to get in touch with the blood bank after Porag once got badly injured while playing.
 After initial hesitation, Porag agrees to go with Swarnaja, who embraces him as her son.